oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

            server is requesting the client take additional steps to complete the authorization.

+     "insufficient_information":
+     :     the Authorization Server requires additional user input, which is not an authentication challenge, for example to determine the target authorization server to federate to.
+           See {{insufficient-information}} for details.

      "redirect_to_web":
      :     The request is not able to be fulfilled with any further direct interaction with the user.
 Instead, the client should initiate a new authorization code flow so that the user interacts with the authorization server in a web browser.
            See {{redirect-to-web}} for details.

+    "native_authorization_unsupported":
+    :     The authorization server does not support the native authorization endpoint, or it does but a downstream authorization server it attempted to federate to, does not support the native authorization endpoint.

      Values for the `error` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.